gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-It’s built around a simple Todo resource:
+It’s built around a simple Todo resource with:

 a string id

-a title attribute

-and a completed attribute
+and title and completed attributes.

+You might be thinking "a todo app is not really all that ambitious."

+Bear with me, because we will get there.
 -->

 ---